 Generally our gross margin for a given product depends on a number of factors including the type of customer to whom we are selling.
+Gross margin for dial-up modems is typically significantly higher than gross margin for broadband modems.
 The gross margin for retailers tends to be higher than for some of our other customers; but the sales, support, returns, and overhead costs associated with retailers also tend to be higher.
 Zoom's sales to certain countries are currently handled by a single master distributor for each country who handles the support and marketing costs within the country.
 Gross margin for sales to these master distributors tends to be low, since lower pricing to these distributors helps them to cover the support and marketing costs for their country.

 Over the past several years our net sales have declined.
 In response to declining sales volume, we have cut costs by reducing staffing and some overhead costs.
-Our total headcount was reduced from 40 on March 31, 2010 to 37 on March 31, 2011.
-As of April 29, 2011, Zoom had 37 full-time and part-time employees.
-Of the 37 included in our headcount, 7 were engaged in research and development, 9 were involved in manufacturing oversight, purchasing, assembly, packaging, shipping and quality control, 14 were engaged in sales, marketing and technical support, and the remaining 7 performed accounting, administrative, management information systems, and executive functions.
+Our total headcount was reduced from 37 on March 31, 2011 to 31 on March 31, 2012.
+As of May 2, 2012, Zoom had 30 full-time and part-time employees and 2 contractors.
+Of the 32 included in our headcount on May 2, 2012, 8 were engaged in research and development and quality control, 5 were involved in manufacturing oversight, purchasing, assembly, packaging and shipping, 12 were engaged in sales, marketing, technical support, and the remaining 7 performed accounting, administrative, management information systems, and executive functions.
 Zoom has implemented cost cutting measures including reducing our headcount and reducing the number of days that certain employees work.
-As a result, Zoom currently has 31 full-time employees and 6 employees working less than 5 days per week.
+As a result, Zoom currently has 27 full-time employees and 3 employees working less than 5 days per week.
 Our dedicated manufacturing personnel in Mexico are employees of our Mexican manufacturing service provider and not included in our headcount.

-Zoom's cash balance on March 31, 2011 was \$0.9 million, down \$153 thousand from December 31, 2010.
-Zoom's \$0.3 million loss and \$0.2 million increase in accounts receivable decreased cash, and Zoom's \$0.4 million decrease in inventory increased cash.
+Zoom's cash balance on March 31, 2012 was \$0.6 million, down \$92 thousand from December 31, 2011.
+Zoom's \$0.1 million loss and \$0.3 million increase in inventory decreased cash, and Zoom's \$0.2 million decrease in accounts receivable increased cash.

-On March 31, 2011, the Company had working capital of \$3.9 million including \$0.9 million in cash and cash equivalents.
-On December 31, 2010 we had working capital of \$4.2 million including \$1.0 million in cash and cash equivalents.
-Our current ratio at March 31, 2011 was 4.2 compared to 4.4 at December 31, 2010.
-The most significant contributor to the decrease in working capital and reduction of the current ratio was a decrease in net inventory in Q1 2011 of approximately \$394 thousand.
-Zoom has no long-term debt.
+On March 31, 2012 the Company had working capital of \$3.5 million including \$0.6 million in cash and cash equivalents.
+On December 31, 2011 we had working capital of \$3.6 million including \$0.6 million in cash and cash equivalents.
+Our current ratio at March 31, 2012 was 3.3 compared to 3.5 at December 31, 2011.
+Zoom had no long-term debt.